writeaway/writeaway.github.io/readme.md

 Scripting notes
 ========

-Redaxtor is expected to be one and the only JS events handler.
-Don't attach it to nodes with other handlers or disable them before activating redaxtor.
+WriteAway is expected to be one and the only JS events handler.
+Don't attach it to nodes with other handlers or disable them before activating WriteAway.

 Customise bundle